📕 Get our free Download "Is it you or is it your Dyslexia?

 How do these talents affect an adult dyslexic in a negative way?

 Words, spelling and reading are all sequential tasks.
-The alphabet starts at A and finished at Z. You read a word from left to right.
+The alphabet starts at A and finishes at Z. You read a word from left to right.
 Maths problems follow a certain order.
 Dyslexics naturally do not think in a sequence.

 Do you think about breathing?
 No, you just breathe.
 It is the same with visual thought.
 Dyslexics are not consciously thinking about their pictures, they do so naturally.

-Words that do not have a picture or do not exist in the real world are another side to literacy difficulties.
+Words that do not have a picture or do not exist in the real world are another side of literacy difficulties.
 A dolphin, a cup, a tree, all these words are things that exist and have a form.

-However, it, the, as, are words that have no picture.
+However, it, the, and as, are words that have no picture.
 They do not exist in the real world.
 If there is no picture, a dyslexic cannot understand or make sense of the word.
 The term blindness comes from this.
 They cannot see words in their mind that are not associated with pictures.

 Challenges with reading and writing are only a few of the trials caused by dyslexia.
 People learn best through experience, which is the building block of our identity.
 Toddlers learn not to touch the fire because it is hot, by experiencing the heat.
 Not because we tell them it is hot.